-Ski Ischgl and you'll be based in a high-altitude Tyrolean village in the beautiful Paznau Valley - another gem amongst the Austrian ski resorts we've reviewed.
+If you choose to ski in Ischgl, you'll be based in a high-altitude Tyrolean village in the beautiful Paznau Valley - another gem amongst the Austrian ski resorts we've reviewed.
 Ischgl's 40 lifts serve 238km of runs and with 90% of skiing over 2000m snow is virtually assured.
 There's a further 65km of piste via a bus link to Galtür.
 Access is via Innsbruck or Zurich.

-On the slopes
+On the Slopes

 With access to the Silvretta ski arena, ski holidays here enable you to ski or snowboard to six interconnecting valleys.
 There's top class grooming and extensive snow-making just in case, making this resort ideal for long days on the slopes - which can then lead to long nights off.
 Extensive off piste and some great bowls are available for advanced skiers and boarders - all that's really lacking is challenging on-piste routes.
 Snowboarders will find a championship half-pipe and excellent terrain featuring a timed racecourse.